 Students should demonstrate caution and restraint when utilizing social media (Twitter, Facebook, Instagram, Snap Chat, and all other social media sites).
 At no time should students post or make comments that are disrespectful to the program, college, faculty, peers or patients.
 Students must not communicate information that could lead to the exposure of patient identity.
-Students should be aware that specific patient data discussed in a specified time frame may be sufficient information to identify a patient.
+Students should be aware that specific patient data discussed in a specified period ("today", "yesterday", "last week", etc.) may be sufficient information to identify a patient.
 Students are required to complete UAMS HIPAA training and adhere to all directives of the UAMS social media and HIPAA policies.